neo451/feed.nvim/README.md

 - 📚 Powerful entry searching by date, tag, feed, regex, and fulltext
 - 📂 OPML support to import and export all your feeds and podcasts
 - 🧡 [RSShub](https://github.com/DIYgod/RSSHub) integration to discover and track *everything*
+- :octocat: Github integration to subscrbe to the new commits/release of your favorite repo/plugin
 - [ ] Work as a feed server with a web interface
 - [ ] Work as a feed client with support for services like [Tiny Tiny RSS](https://tt-rss.org/) and [Fresh RSS](https://github.com/FreshRSS/FreshRSS)